 - You can set default setting for rings, drive time or walk time.

-- To use bands with rings, drive time and walk time, click the Use bands check box.
+- To use bands with rings, drive time and walk time, check the Edit and set bands check box.

 - Click Save.